presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testOne(self):
-         self.assertEqual(resps, ['Congrats!','Good work!','Congrats!','You can do it!',"Good work!",'You should try going to office hours.','You can do it!',"Good work!"], "Testing the value of resps")
+         self.assertEqual(resps, ['Bring an umbrella.','Nice day!','Bring an umbrella.','Watch out for clouds!',"Nice day!",'Nice day!','Watch out for clouds!',"Good for the flowers?"], "Testing the value of resps")

    myTests().main()